ekinertac/vscode-live-themes/README.md

 ## TODO

+- [ ] No tests at all for the extension, add some!
 - [ ] Implement search functionality
 - [ ] Research for theme installation
 - Any other brilliant ideas?